rjfarmer/py2f/README.md

       stop
    end if
 ````

-Initilises the code must be called before any other py2f function
+Initializes the code must be called before any other py2f function

+## End

 ````fortran
 res=finish()
 ````

 Shutdown python at the end, not much to do if it fails

+## Set a variable

 ````fortran
 res=set(str object, str name, int|double|str value)
 ````
-Creates a parmeter called name with value value.
+Creates a parameter called name with value value.
 If
-you want to create the variable in the top level python namespace
+you want to create the variable in the top level python name space
 ie if you typed

 ````python
 x=1
 ````

 in the python interpreter, then object=MAINMOD, otherwise pass
-the name of the pyython object as a string.
+the name of the python object as a string.

+## Get a variable

 ````fortran
 res=get(str object, str name, int|double|str value)
 ````

-Gets a parmeter called name with value value.
+Gets a parameter called name with value value.
 If
-the variable is in the top level python namespace, then object=MAINMOD, otherwise pass
+the variable is in the top level python name space, then object=MAINMOD, otherwise pass
-the name of the pyython object as a string.
+the name of the python object as a string.

 Note if you are getting a string then there is an extra argument

 ````fortran
 res=get(str object, str name, str value, int length)
 ````
-whichh returns the length of the string, anything pass length is
+which returns the length of the string, anything passed length is
 garbage.